 Abitur and sale of self-built DJ mixing systems

 Immediately after leaving high school, I turned my passion for photography and marketing into a career.
 In 1986, I founded the advertising agency „Images“ to finance my law and history studies at the Ludwig-Maximilian-University in Munich.
 The agency quickly grew to over 20 employees and became known for innovative advertising campaigns for Philip Morris and Radio 7.
 When it came to taking my first qualifying exam as a lawyer, I sold the agency to my partners in order to prepare for my legal career.
-The company eventually merged with DDB Group.
+The company eventually sold to DDB Group.

 Founding of the advertising agency, „Images“